seanthegeek/yaramail/_sources/tutorial.md.txt

 smaller, because they only contain malware payloads.

 ISO files contain the bytes `43 44 30 30 31` at offset `0`.
 This information
-can be combined with the special YARA variable `fiilesize` to look for small ISO files.
+can be combined with the special YARA variable `filesize` to look for small ISO files.

 ```yara